KhamisiKibet/PySideExtn/pages/get_started.md

       sys.exit(app.exec_())
   ```

-   Run this file and we can see the roundProgressBar in the QFrame we made.
+   Run this file and we can see the RoundProgressBar in the QFrame we made.

   <p align="center">
     <img src="assets/GS/6.PNG">